itmm/visual-crypto/docs/two-imgs.md

 	</div>
 @End(body)
 ```
-* Body contains two diffs: one for the generated images and one for
+* body contains two diffs: one for the generated images and one for
   the reference image

 ```